personalrobotics/ada_meal_scenario/README.md

 ``roslaunch openni2.launch openni2_launch``
 In the third window, start the bite-detection stream.
 To do that, go to ``/src/morsel/detector/biteserver.py`` and run ``python biteserver.py structureio_settings.json`` Finally, in the fourth window, do ``rosrun ada_meal_scenario runBiteServing.py --real`` to start the demo.
 The robot will go, grasp a bite and place it in a serving position.
 If you press ``Enter``, the robot will repeat the action sequence.
-Removing the ``--real`` flag will result in the demo running in simulatio.
+Removing the ``--real`` flag will result in the demo running in simulation.

 water_serving.py